Marutho/Marutho/README.md

 Hi im Javi and i make things!
 Mostly videogames and sometimes software stuff💖

-- 🔭 I’m currently studyng videogames/software development and a recent computer engineer
+- 🔭 I am currently working as a technical designer at TLR Games!
+I have a degree in computer science and a degree in video game design and development.

 - 🧩 Despite programming, here I usually upload open source video game code as a hobby